-In the last ten years, concerns about diversification, equality, and inclusion in the academic environment have grown [ref], mainly towards the direction of increasing the diversity in research environments by stimulating researchers from underrepresented groups (women, Global south, LGBTQI+, black people, to cite a few) in research institutes and universities of the Global North.
-Nowadays, it is rare to find a call that does not contain the statement “We highly encourage applicants from underrepresented backgrounds…”.
-While we acknowledge that efforts to build inclusive teams are one of the pillars toward decolonization of science 3, we also believe that this action alone does not change the status quo of science, in which researchers from the global North are viewed as experts while researchers from the global south are seeing as rare exceptions of scientific authority, or even doing untrustworthy science (like Saul Goodman).
-Expertise colonization manifest in different instances.
-One is the citation bias towards global north researchers.
+In the last ten years, concerns about diversification, equality, and inclusion in the academic environment has grown, mainly towards the direction of increasing the diversity in research environments by stimulating researchers from underrepresented groups (women, global south, LGBTQI+, black people, to cite a few) in research institutes and universities of the Global North.
+Nowadays, it is rare to find a call that does not contain statements like “We highly encourage applicants from underrepresented backgrounds…”.
+While we acknowledge that efforts to build inclusive teams are one of the pillars toward the decolonization of science 3, we also believe that this action alone does not change the status quo of science, in which researchers from the Global North are viewed as experts while researchers from the Global South are seeing as rare exceptions of scientific authority, or even doing untrustworthy science.
+Expertise in colonization manifests in different instances.
+One is the citation bias towards global north researchers (Figure 1A-D).
 Another example is the underrepresentation (not to cite cases of complete lack of recognition) of scientists from the global south as plenary speakers or even their presence in conferences, and editorial boards of traditional journals, only to cite a few.
-Like in Lord of The Rings’ famous quotation “the one ring to rule them all” we still live a type of “the one knowledge to rule them all,” and as we know, the path to Mordor (or academic decolonization) is not easy.
+Like in Lord of The Rings’ famous quotation, “the one ring to rule them all” we still live a type of “the one knowledge to rule them all,” and as we know, the path to take the ring to Mordor (or academic decolonization) is not easy.

-While we acknowledge some progress represented by positive interventions to increase diversity, equity, and inclusion (DEI) in science, as mentioned above, little or nothing has been done to decolonize expertise.
-That implies recognizing the knowledge produced outside the Global North as being as reliable and scientifically sound as the one made by research institutes in the Global North.
-To achieve this, some practices deeply rooted in science must be changed.
-Here, we argue that if the Global North is committed to changing the status quo of scientific knowledge, researchers and research institutes must do a better job toward actions that improve the intellectual visibility of underrepresented groups by first, recognizing practices in scientific work that promote intellectual colonialism, and then, by acknowledging that, moving forward to implement actions that decolonize expertise.
+While we acknowledge some progress represented by positive interventions to increase diversity, equity, and inclusion (DEI) in science, as mentioned above, little or nothing has been done to reduce the practices that promote the global academic labor division that puts Global South researchers as primarily data gathers or case study producers.
+This is what we call here a colonial practice of intellectual expertise.
+Overcoming this bias implies recognizing the knowledge produced outside the Global North as being as reliable and scientifically sound as the one made by research institutes in the Global North.
+Some practices deeply rooted in science must be changed to decolonize academic expertise.
+Here, we argue that if the Global North is committed to changing the status quo of scientific knowledge, researchers and research institutes must do a better job toward actions that improve the intellectual visibility of underrepresented groups by first recognizing practices in scientific work that promote intellectual colonialism, and then, by acknowledging that, moving forward to implement actions that break down the labor division in scientific knowledge.

 Recognizing intellectual colonialism: some examples

 Scientific solutions require specific and contextual knowledge, especially in the current context of global changes.
 For example, management actions and policies developed to protect and maintain biological diversity and ecosystem services might not be the same in tropical and temperate regions.
 Consequently, specialists and scientific knowledge produced in those places must be heard and read to develop better solutions.
-One recent example of intellectual colonialism was a panel in which the aim was to debate the future and policies of the Brazilian Amazon Forest.
-However, this panel was built with not a single Brazilian researcher (after public pressure, the event was canceled).
+One recent example of intellectual colonialism was a panel proposed in a meeting to debate the future and policies of the Brazilian Amazon Forest.
+However, this panel was built with no researcher based on countries within the extend of Amazon Forest (after some public pressure, the event was canceled).